PNNL-CompBio/ion-mob-ms/docs/index.md

  **Docker Setup on Windows**
 Docker requires WSL2 to be enabled.
 This should be automatically enabled, is not enter "Settings", then on the "General" page, select the box titled "Use the WSL 2 based engine".
 Then select "Apply and Restart".

+ **Current Issues Exist with the Annotation Script** This script is paired with autoCCS and usually works for SLIM data, however it has had some issues running on the single workflow.
+This is activated by including a target list file.
+Currently it works better with the single tool option.

 ## Available Tools